NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 # Part II: Ingesting assets to ARS
-* Create asset in ARS
-* Upload image to ARS
+This part is repsonsible for uploading assets from the N-Drive to our persistent image and metadata storage, ARS.
+N-Drive is mounted on the intergraton server.

+1. The integration API continuously checks the N-Drive for new uploads.
+It checks only directory paths that are specified in a config file (fx only registered and approved workstation folders are checked).
+Timestamped digitization folder under the respective workstation are considered new uploads if they don't have a _imported_ prefix.
+2. Every asset in a new upload folder is copied to the local storage of the integration server.
+3. The metadata file is kept but the information is dissolved into the Metadata database.
+4. For every asset a new entry is created in the track database.
+This entry contains a variety of information about processing, some derived from the metadata.
+A full over view can be found [Track database](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Track_fields.md).
+5. Depending on the entry of the metadata field _pipeline_, a job list with a fixed sequence is created in the track database.
+See [Config files README](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/IntegrationServer/ConfigFiles/README.md)
+6. The ARS endpoint [create_asset] is contacted to create an asset on ARS.
+Only a subset of metadata is passed onto ARS.
+For ARS documentation see [here](https://northtech.atlassian.net/wiki/spaces/DAS/pages/2188902401/Web+API).
+7. If the asset has been created succesfully, the image is uploaded to the respective assets file share.
+The file share is a temporary storage space where the image is available for acessing, but also deletable.
+8. When the image has been uploaded, the ARS endpoint [syncronize_ERDA] is called to push the image to the persistent storage on ERDA.
+This closes the file share, i.e. the file is not accessible anymore.
+9. Now, the synronization is validated by contacting the ARS endpoint [get_asset_status] and checking the asset status.

+# Part III: Preparing asset for processing
+This part prepares syncorized asset for processing.

-# Part III: Processing assets on HPC
+# Part VI: Processing assets on HPC
+This part executes the processing of the respective pipeline.

-Pre requisite :  An asset has been created in the ARS Integration server has persisted the asset in ARS and has a local copy.
+Pre requisite :  An asset has been created in the ARS, the Integration server has persisted the asset in ARS and the asset has an open share.

 -- Start of Pipeline Execution --